 What should I discuss with my healthcare provider before taking abiraterone (Zytiga)?

-You should not use abiraterone if you are allergic to it, if you are pregnant, or if you have severe liver disease.
+You should not use this medication if you are allergic to abiraterone, if you have severe liver disease, or if you are pregnant.

 - liver disease;